d-x-s/vacbase/README.md

  WHERE p.CareCardNumber=i.CareCardNumber AND v.VacID=i.VacID));
 ```

-# ER/D Modelling
+# ER/D Modelling:
 ![Entity Relationship Diagram](data/ERDiagram.png?raw=true "Entity Relationship Diagram")
 This image is is best viewed in another tab.

-# What we could improve or add:
+# What we could improve on or add:
 1) Scalability.
 Database instances on UBC servers are locked to a maximum of 2 users simultaneously.
-   If we were to seriously implement this project and use it for a real-world applications, we would need to find
+   If we were to seriously implement this project and use it in a real-world application, we would need to find
-   a paid database hosting service that allows multiple connections.
+   a paid database hosting service that allows many connections.

+2) Expanding on the schema.
+The current state of the implementation places a spotlight on the interactions
+   between Vaccine and the events related ot it.
+For example, it would be interesting to add a view for Distributors to use,
+   where they could update information about outgoing orders to Vaccination sites.
+   The functionality of VacBase could definitely be fleshed out more.

 # About us!
 | Team Member   | Github        |